marcoalopez/marcoalopez.github.io/Resume.md

 # *PhD* Marco A. Lopez-Sanchez

-***Short bio***: I am a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
-I hold a *Ph.D.* in Geology from the University of Oviedo in Spain.
-In the past, I combined jobs outside the academy as a Geology teacher and freelance geologist with postdoctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) located in Oviedo.
-Since the beginning of 2018, I am working with [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) in the *Manteau et Interfaces* research group in Montpellier.
-So far, I have participated in five research projects, and now I put all my efforts into the development of the [IDEA project](https://github.com/marcoalopez/IDEAproject).
+***Short bio***: Marco is a postdoctoral researcher at [Géosciences Montpellier - CNRS](http://www.gm.univ-montp2.fr/spip.php?article2813&lang=fr) in France.
+He holds a *PhD* in Geology from the University of Oviedo in Spain.
+In the past, he combined jobs outside the academy as a Geology teacher and freelance geologist with postdoctoral training in the research group of [Sergio Llana-Fúnez](http://geol00.geol.uniovi.es/~slf/web/eng/SLF_home.html) located in Oviedo.
+Since the beginning of 2018, he is working with [Andréa Tommasi](http://www.gm.univ-montp2.fr/PERSO/tommasi/deia-us.html) in the *Manteau et Interfaces* research group in Montpellier, where his research focuses on characterisation of deformation and annealing processes at the microscale using in-situ monitoring.

-My research interests include different aspects of geodynamics, from microscopic to orogen-scale processes.
-My primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD, and understanding strain localization in nature.
-Other interests are geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
+Marco research interests include different aspects of geodynamics, from microscopic to orogen-scale processes.
+His primary interests include rock deformation and rheology, crustal-scale shear zones, crustal strength modelling, characterization of rock microstructure using image analysis and EBSD, and understanding strain localization in nature.
+Others are geological mapping and evolution of ancient orogens, the interaction between rock deformation, fluids and metamorphism, and the establishment of the absolute time at which deformation processes occur.
 I also enjoy programming for data analysis and the creation of [tools for doing science](https://github.com/marcoalopez).

 ## Personal details